Stefanough/SFA_BLG/source/notes/middleman.html.markdown

 *
 *    Solved above error.
 Cause was another call to `blog.articles` method with out specifing blog name. changed to `blog('scribbles').articles`.
 *    ToDo: add a few large notes markdown files to `/notes` and have them displayed as links on hte main notes page.
-*   ~~ ToDo: change how articles are generated.
+*   ~~ToDo: change how articles are generated.
 Want to generate 'notes articles' without the date in the filename.~~
 *       Solved by changing blog configuration in `config.rb` with the option `blog.sources = "{title}.html"`
+* Get notes to render how I want I want.
+* pass options to the markdown configuration:

+      ```ruby
+      set :markdown,
+      fenced_code_blocks: true,
+      strikethrough: true,
+      smartypants: true
+      ```
+      set the `strikethrough` option to `true` and pass it to `:markdown`

 Notes:
 ------